-Double-stranded RNA analog poly(I:C) inhibits human immunodeficiency virus amplification in dendritic cells via type I interferon-mediated activation of APOBEC3G
+Double-stranded RNA analog poly(I:C) inhibits human immunodeficiency virus amplification in dendritic cells via type I interferon-mediated activation of APOBEC3G (PDF)

 Trapp,Susanna; Derby,Nina R.; Singer,Rachel; Shaw,Andrew; Williams,Vennansha G.; Turville,Stuart G.; Bess Jr.,Julian W.; Lifson,Jeffrey D.; Robbiani,Melissa